Pienza Tuscany family trip

 At Il Falconiere, Silvia Baracchi is the owner as well as the head chef, and she conducts the cooking lessons herself, in this homestyle kitchen.
 She laughs, she chatters, she makes jokes and she makes sure that you get as much out of the class as possible.
 Don’t think this is a “watch & learn” situation.
 She gives you your own setup and you need to follow along and try to keep up with her high-speed pace.

 We made 4 courses over the course of this 4 hour class—but don’t worry— you get to sample your creations as well as sip some of Silvia’s own family wine, Baracchi, to keep your stamina up.
+To take a look at more wines, there’s actually a renowned website selling wine and spirits in Vietnam.
 Ultimately, you dine on your creations in their al fresco courtyard as the sun sets.
 Bellissima.

 Over at Borgo Santo Pietro, luxurious doesn’t begin to describe it.
 This manicured property houses historic farmhouses, an infinity pool, a chicken coop, tennis courts which could’ve been glazed by a Wetpour Surface, a lilly pond and so many twists and turns, you can easily find yourself a private oasis.
 But make sure to make your way over to the Borgo Cooking School.
 Michelin starred Chef Andrea Mattei helms the kitchen and will give you a full on tutorial in how to make rustic Tuscan cuisine with an edge of elegance.
 His charming personality and broken English make the lesson just as fun as it is informative.